 The answers to these questions give you insight into the pet’s ownership and needs.
 These questions are geared more toward dogs but knowing if a cat will be looked after in times of great absence is important too.

 Have there been any incidents of violence with the pet?
 Has the pet done damage at your current residence and if so, how was that paid for?

 Questions like these are sensitive, and pet owners may feel like they are unreasonable, especially if their breed is often discriminated against.

-Overall, these questions have much more to do with the owner than they do with the pet themselves because good owners make for good pets.
-If you’re going to allow pets, it would be wise to consider the owner’s responsible habits over the size or the breed of the pet.
+Overall, these questions have much more to do with the owner than with the pet themselves because good owners make good pets.
+If you’re going to allow pets, it would be wise to consider the owner’s responsible habits over the pet’s size or breed.
 Certain dog breeds are discriminated against based on previous breeding habits and training, but breeding has always been more about the cosmetic aspects of the dog rather than behavior.
 That’s why it’s important to know more about how the owner treats them and what routines and help they have in place for the pet.
 If you’re uncertain about a pet feel free to ask to meet with the pet and owner and base your decision on a case by case basis.